Makae/rxjs-insights/docs/article.md

 ).subscribe({
     next: (value) => console.log(`Next: ` + value)
 });
-/*
-  Output:
+/* Output:
 Next: Ber
 Next: Bregenz
 */
 ```

 #### mergeMap
-With `mergeMap()` your could will just subscribe to all new **Inner Observable** right away and return the balues concurrently in the next event callback.
+With `mergeMap()` will just subscribe to all new **Inner Observable** right away and return the balues concurrently in the next event callback.

 **`mergeMap()` behaviour**
 * Current **Inner Observable**: